Searching for heavy Higgs in supersymmetric final states at the LHC: Collider analysis

 \subsubsection{B. b-tag category}

 The event selection in this case contains at least one b-tagged jet along with the two isolated leptons in the final state.
 We perform the cut-based analysis in a similar way as discussed in the previous section and show the selection cuts in Table~\ref{tab:bllcuts}.
 The signal and background yields after the cut-based analysis is tabulated in Table~\ref{tab:bllyield} and Table~\ref{tab:bllsigni}.
 The signal significance improves here over the b-veto analysis due to reduced background composition resulting from the extra b-jet requirement.
-The signal significance for the benchmark point 1 is $10.48$ ($6.80$) without any (with $5\%$) systematic uncertainty.
+The signal significance for the benchmark point 1 is $10.48\sigma$ from matched 4F, 5F $b\bar{b}H$ signal and $7.17\sigma$ from the NLO $4F~b\bar{b}H$ production, without any systematic uncertainty.
+This large $10.48\sigma$ and $7.17\sigma$ significance reduces to $6.80\sigma$ and $4.65\sigma$ after consideration of $5\%$ systematic uncertainty respectively.
+There are two important points to be noted here.
+First, this reduction in significance demonstrates the importance of including systematic uncertainty.
+Second, demanding additional b-jet activity can improve the signal to background discrimination.
+Also, the final signal efficiencies in case of BP1 (BP2) after applying all the cuts are $0.022~(0.027)$ from NLO $4F~b\bar{b}H$ process and $0.016~(0.022)$ from the cross-section weighted sum of the matched $4F$ and $5F$ $b\bar{b}H$ production.